jsoberg/jsoberg.github.io/_posts/2025-09-12-encryption-introduction.md

 {% include styled_div.html %}

-This article is part of a series where we'll learn about Encryption, Authentication, and Passkeys.
 Today's article will provide a brief introduction to encryption, including why it's important and how it's used every day to protect your critical information.
+The aim of this article is to provide an overview of encryption at a high-level in order to gather a better understanding of its usage, and therefore the technical/mathematical side of applied encryption won't be discussed at any length.

 # What is Encryption?